Gustafsen Lake standoff: Standoff

 The RCMP continued to negotiate with the protestors through local elected leadership and, then, national Assembly of First Nations (AFN) Grand Chief Ovide Mercredi without success.

-The RCMP launched one of the largest police operations in Canadian history, including the deployment of 400 tactical assault team members, five helicopters, two surveillance planes and nine Bison armoured personnel carriers on loan from the Canadian Army.
+The RCMP launched one of the largest police operations in Canadian history, including the deployment of 400 tactical assault team members, five helicopters, two surveillance planes and nine Bison armoured personnel carriers on loan from the Canadian Forces.
 The RCMP kept journalists well away from the site and some reporters became uneasy that the only side of the story being told was that preferred by the police.
 Under Canadian law, police forces have discretion to create "exclusion zones" to protect the public, and allow themselves clear space to carry out their duties, but these zones are usually measured in metres.

 On September 11, RCMP detonated an explosive device buried in an access road to the camp, heavily damaging a supply truck being driven by protestors.
 The incident resulted in a firefight that made use of the Bisons.
 Non-Indigenous occupier Suniva Bronson was shot in the arm during the shootout and would be the only injury in the extensive exchange of bullets.
 On the following day, an unarmed man crossing a field designated as a no-shoot zone was shot at by police snipers.
 Police later admitted to this mistake.

 The standoff ended peacefully on September 17 when the few remaining protestors left the site under the guidance of medicine man, John Stevens.

 By the end of the 31-day standoff, police had fired up to 77,000 rounds of ammunition, and killed a dog.
-One of the Indigenous leaders claimed that at least one of the shooting incidents blamed on them in fact occurred when two APCs fired on one another when their view was obscured.
+One of the Indigenous leaders claimed that at least one of the shooting incidents blamed on them in fact occurred when two Bisons fired on one another when their view was obscured.
 The operation was the largest paramilitary operation in British Columbia history and cost $5.5 million.